mmdrozd/Methods/Assignments/07-10_Time-The-Execution-Of-Some-REMARKs/Time-The-Execution-Of-Some-REMARKs.md

 0. Open Terminal

    `cd Downloads`
-   `ssh -i "AcalinJ.pem" ubuntu@ec2-18-222-201-18.us-east2.compute.amazonaws.com`
+   `ssh -i "[Moniker].pem" ubuntu@ec2-18-222-201-18.us-east2.compute.amazonaws.com` (copy the link given to you by AWS under Connect to your instance using its public DNS)
    `sudo apt update`
+   `sudo apt-get upgrade`
-   `sudo apt install xfce4 xgce4-goodies`
+   `sudo apt-get install ubuntu-desktop gnome-panel gnome-settings-daemon metacity nautilus gnome-terminal xfce4 vnc4server`

    `git clone https://github.com/ccarrollATjhuecon/Methods`

    `sudo apt install tightvncserver`

-   #This bloc of instructions might be useless
-   `mkdir -p ~/.vnc/xstartup`
-   `cd Methods/Tools/Install/Machines/030_Amazon-Web-Services_Elastic-Cloud/Resources/userRoot/dot/vnc`
-   `cp xstartup_xfce ~/.vnc/xstartup`
-   `chmod a+x !$`
-   #End of bloc

    `vncserver`

-   You are asked to give a password
+   You are asked to give a password.
    Because we are going to be changing how the VNC server is configured, first stop the VNC server instance that is running on port       5901 with the following command:
    `vncserver -kill :1`

    The output should look like this:
    Killing Xtightvnc process ID 17648

+   When you ran `vncserver` (do not run it again) it created a xstartup file.
+Commands in this file are executed automatically whenever you start or restart the VNC server.
+We need VNC to start our desktop environment if it's not already started.
 Before you modify the xstartup file, back up the original:
    `mv ~/.vnc/xstartup ~/.vnc/xstartup.bak`

-   Now create a new xstartup file and open it in your text editor:
+   There are two ways to proceed:
+   1. You can copy the xstartup file from the Methods repo.
+      `cd Methods/Tools/Install/Machines/030_Amazon-Web-Services_Elastic-Cloud/Resources/userRoot/dot/vnc`
+      `cp xstartup_xfce ~/.vnc/xstartup`
+      `chmod a+x !$`

+   1. Or you can write the xstartup file manually.
       `nano ~/.vnc/xstartup`

-   Commands in this file are executed automatically whenever you start or restart the VNC server.
-We need VNC to start our desktop        environment if it's not already started.
-Add these commands to the file:
-   `#!/bin/bash`
-   `xrdb $HOME/.Xresources`
+      Then add these commands to the file:
+      `#!/bin/sh`
+      `# Uncomment the following two lines for normal desktop:`
+      `unset SESSION_MANAGER`
+      `# exec /etc/X11/xinit/xinitrc`
+      `unset DBUS_SESSION_BUS_ADDRESS`
       `startxfce4 &`
+      `[ -x /etc/vnc/xstartup ] && exec /etc/vnc/xstartup`
+      `[ -r $HOME/.Xresources ] && xrdb $HOME/.Xresources`
+      `xsetroot -solid grey`
+      `vncconfig -iconic &`
+      `gnome-panel &`
+      `gnome-settings-daemon &`
+      `metacity &`
+      `nautilus &`
+      `gnome-terminal &`
       Press Esc control-X then Yes Enter to save changes
       `sudo chmod +x ~/.vnc/xstartup`

    Now, restart the VNC server.
    `vncserver`

 0. Do not close this terminal, open a second one
-   `cd Downloads
+   `cd Downloads`
-   ssh -L 5901:localhost:5901 -i AcalinJ.pem ubuntu@ec2-18-222-201-18.us-east-2.compute.amazonaws.com`
+   `ssh -L 5901:localhost:5901 -i [Moniker].pem ubuntu@ec2-18-222-201-18.us-east-2.compute.amazonaws.com` (again, the DNS is given to you by AWS)

 0. Again do not close this new terminal, open a third one
    `Remmina`